How long to steep French Press Coffee? (Brewing Tips)

 Blooming is the initial step that is typically associated with pour-over brewing methods.
 It involves pouring a small amount of hot water over the coffee grounds and letting them “bloom.”

 Blooming allows the coffee grounds to degas, releasing trapped carbon dioxide that is usually infused during the roasting process.
-It helps enhance the extraction process by ensuring that carbon dioxide doesn’t create an unwanted barrier.
+It helps improve the extraction process by ensuring that carbon dioxide doesn’t create an unwanted barrier.

 Steeping in a French press is the main brewing process.
 After blooming, you add the remaining hot water and let the coffee steep for a specific duration, usually around 4-6 minutes.